DopierRex/OneNext/README.md

 Please read QUICKSTART for more information on how to use each of the extra cores, this file is found inside the folders SAMCOUPE, CPC6128, MSX, NES, COLECO, ATARI, together with README

-For the Acorn BBC Master, please read BBC_QUICKSTART in directory BBC, which contains more detailed information due to membrane keyboard support and commands.
+For the Acorn BBC Master, please read BBC_QUICKSTART in directory BBC, which contains more detailed information due to the membrane keyboard support and commands.

 IMPORTANT: This build and its repository do NOT include game roms, so in order to use the extra systems cores, it is your own prerogative to add games/roms in relevant folders.
-Please check README.txt inside each of the extra systems directory SAMCOUPE, CPC6128, MSX, NES, COLECO, ATARI
+Please check README.txt inside each of the extra systems directory: SAMCOUPE, CPC6128, MSX, NES, COLECO, ATARI

-Now, you can start using extra machines and consoles, switch off WiFi, manage files, or enjoy music players.. all from your NextZXOS menu!
+Now, you can start extra machines and consoles, switch WiFi off, manage files, or play music.. all from your NextZXOS menu!